14 Popular Districts of Phuket: How to Choose

 In short, Karon:

-• Snow-white “squeaky” sand
+• White, “squeaky” sand

 • Well-developed infrastructure

-• Good swimming conditions during high season
+• Good swimming conditions during the high season

 In short, Kata: